Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 - Player begins with 100 points and 4 lives

 ## Basic Functions
 The player can gather cubes and cylinders and start building in order to climb in to higher levels.
+If player falls from level N or spend all his points he looses 1 life.

 ## Scoring System